-When you file for Chapter 13 bankruptcy, you are assigned a repayment plan to creditors by the court.
+When you file for Chapter 13 bankruptcy, the court assigns a repayment plan.
 This repayment plan was originally proposed by you and your bankruptcy attorney, and the court accepted it.
 Therefore, you are required to make those payments on time to the court’s trustee.
+But, what happens if you cannot make your bankruptcy plan payments?

 So, what happens if you cannot afford to make those payments?
 If you fall behind, the court may dismiss your case and you will be required to pay all debts to creditors.
 However, before you fall behind, you have options to preserve your bankruptcy so that you can reach discharge status.